CloudM-Migrate/documentation/Engineering-Reference/AddressReplaceAO.md

 Specify a path to a CSV file containing replacement values to modify email addresses for appointments and contacts during migration.
 To perform no replacements, do not specify a file.

- Plain and simple - Here’s the actual events that are taking place.

 -	User A owns a file
 -	User B has access to the file
 -	User A isn’t being migrated to the destination domain